-The noteworthy feature is its sturdy stand with great swivel range.
+The noteworthy feature is its sturdy stand with a great swivel range.
 The IPS panel with wide viewing angles allows for screen sharing with offers and combats glare and reflection.
-For gamers too, this monitor is suitable even though it has a 75HZ panel and it has quick response time and low input lag.
+This monitor is suitable for gamers even though it has a 75HZ panel, and it has a quick response time and low input lag.
 The sad part is that it does not have USB-C input.
-If you are into curved monitors, definitely check out our top curved monitors for MacBook pro.
+Also, don’t forget to check out other monitors that we covered such as the top curved monitors for MacBook pro.

 LG 34WL850-W UltraWide Monitor

-This is a curved 34” inch monitor with noteworthy options ideal for a MacBook owner.
+This is a 34” inch monitor with noteworthy options that make it ideal for a MacBook owner.
 It has thunderbolt 3.0 input/output ports.
-Onscreen controls are provided which means you can adjust quickly so that custom workstations can be created within no time.
-This LG monitor provides 99% overage of the sRGB spectrum making it ideal for photographers, designers, and event planners.
+Onscreen controls are provided, which means you can adjust quickly to create custom workstations within no time.
+This LG monitor provides 99% overage of the sRGB spectrum, making it ideal for photographers, designers, and event planners.

 If you are looking for a great value monitor, then you will surely love this model.
 It is a great value for money.
 The 34” monitor has WQHD+ 3840×2160 resolution.
 Its prominent features include a 99% sRGB color coverage and high pixel density.